cloud-native-toolkit/site-developer-guide/docs/reference/tools/tekton.md

 The IBM Cloud is standardizing on using Tekton in both IBM Cloud DevOps service and IBM Cloud Pak for Applications.
 OpenShift 4.2 will also natively support it.

-This guide will focus on using Tekton when the Development tools have been installed in Redhat OpenShift, IBM Kubernetes Managed services and **Red Hat Code Ready Containers** to give you choice for you Continuous Integration cloud native development toolset.
+This guide will focus on using Tekton when the Development tools have been installed in Redhat OpenShift, IBM Kubernetes Managed services and **Red Hat Code Ready Containers** to give you choice for you Continuous Integration cloud native development tool set.

 !!!Note
     This guide will help you set up the [templates](../starter-kit/starter-kit.md){: target="_blank"} with  **Tekton** and requires that you have installed Tekton with **Red Hat Code Ready Containers** or have installed open source Tekton into the The IBM Kubernetes Cluster.